PaulOchoa952/Data-Management-and-Visualization-Deployment/readme.md

 # Python file
-The python script use trasnfer library and pandas in order to get and format the data.
+The python script use transfer library and csv in order to get and format the data.